missionpinball/mpf-docs/start/dsl_vs_programming.rst

 I already know Python.
 Why learn obscure config files?
 ------------------------------------------------------

-Again,the software that runs pinball machines is complex.
+Again, the software that runs pinball machines is complex.
 The complete MPF codebase is over 15,000 lines of code, with thousands of lines of code to do things that *seem* simple on the surface, like managing ball devices and tracking where all the balls are at all times.